Kensington Nanny Seal of Approval. This blue seal has the letter k in the center. Kensington is a local nanny agency in South Florida.

 WHAT TO BRING TO THE INTERVIEW

-WHAT IS YOUR NANNY PLAN
+WHAT IS YOUR NANNY PLAN?

-Families want to know how you will help their child to achieve developmental milestones.
+While interviewing, families want to know how you will help their child to achieve developmental milestones.
 What will be your daily, weekly, and monthly educational and socialization goals?
 Why does that make you the perfect hire?

-Prepare to give examples of what development plans you will implement to address the child’s educational learning, socialization, and emotional development needs.
+Therefore, it’s important to prepare to give examples of what development plans you will implement to address the child’s educational learning, socialization, and emotional development needs.

 NO CELL PHONE SOUNDS